rbms-bsc/DCRMR/_pages/PPDM/Parallel-name-of-publisher.md

 ## 4.204.3 Publisher statements in more than one language or script

 <a name="4.204.3.1">4.204.3.1</a> Take parallel publishers’ names from the same source as the [Name of publisher](/DCRMR/ppdm/Name-of-publisher).
-Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement) on parallel publishers’ names found elsewhere if considered important for identification (see [4.206.6.1](/DCRMR/ppdm/Note-on-publication-statement/#4.206.6.1)).
+Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement) on parallel publishers’ names found elsewhere if considered important for identification (see [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement), [4.206.6.1](/DCRMR/ppdm/Note-on-publication-statement/#4.206.6.1)).

 <a name="4.204.3.2">4.204.3.2</a> Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement) to indicate the original position on the source of any transposed statements (see [4.206.6.2](/DCRMR/ppdm/Note-on-publication-statement/#4.206.6.2)).